rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 #### Returns
 - string: The consistent id for the field description element from the given `id`

+### englishStringTranslator()
+Translates a `TranslatableString` value `stringToTranslate` into english.
+When a `params` array is provided, each value in the array is used to replace any of the replaceable parameters in the `stringToTranslate` using the `%1`, `%2`, etc. replacement specifiers.

+#### Parameters
+stringToTranslate: TranslatableString - The `TranslatableString` value to convert to english
+[params]: string[] - The optional list of replaceable parameter values to substitute to the english string

+#### Returns
+- string: The `stringToTranslate` itself with any replaceable parameter values substituted

 ### enumOptionsDeselectValue&lt;S extends StrictRJSFSchema = RJSFSchema>()
 Removes the enum option value at the `valueIndex` from the currently `selected` (list of) value(s).